nickrmc83/ioc_container/README.md

 FAQ:
 ----

 Q) What happens if an exception is thrown during construction of complex types?
-If a constrcutor parameter has already been resolved and an exception is thrown in our target types constructor does a memory leak occur?
+If a constructor parameter has already been resolved and an exception is thrown in our target types constructor does a memory leak occur?

 A) Due to the way in which the code is structured, objects which are newed and deletable i.e. not instance registrations, are automatically destructed before an exception reaches the outlying application.